 Tuition and Fees

 Tuition for the Speech Language Pathology degree is not charged on a per credit basis.
-For comparison purposes, per credit tuition for our program for the class of 2011 was $770/credit.
 Click here to view the Master of Science in SPEECH LANGUAGE PATHOLOGY PROGRAM.
 Additional fees for health services, network and voice mail access, program materials, and student activities are separate.

 Please note that the refund policy for the Speech-Language Pathology program differs from the general refund policy.
 Tuition for the year is paid semi-annually in May and November.
 The refund policy is as follows: prior to the first day of class, 100% of the tuition payment made will be refunded; during the first week of class, 80% will be refunded; during the second week of class, 60%; during the third week of class, 40%; and during the fourth week of class, 20%.
 No refunds will be made after the fourth week of classes.

-Information about other academic regulations, standards of conduct and procedures for dismissal from the Speech-Language Pathology Program are contained in the Speech-Language Pathology Student Handbook.
+Information about satisfactory academic progress, adherence to professional conduct standards and procedures for dismissal from the Speech-Language Pathology Program are contained in the Speech-Language Pathology Student Handbook.

 Speech-Language Pathology - The Clinical Experience